The Facts and FAQs

 70% of terminally ill people die in hospitals or nursing homes.
 80 to 90% would choose to die at home, surrounded by loved ones, if that were an option.
 Fewer than 25% actually do.

 The home for the dying or comfort care model has been thriving in locations in northern New York State since 1984.
 Terminally ill patients and their families have found this viable end-of-life option to be a welcome alternative to nursing facilities or expensive in-home care.
-Jim & Lisa’s Circle Home will be the first in our region to provide people in need with a real home and a circle of support.
+Jim & Lisa’s Circle Home is the first in our region to provide people in need with a real home and a circle of support.

 Questions?
 We have answers…

 A home for the dying is a community supported home-like residence for individuals enrolled in hospice services who have a life-expectancy of three months or less to live.
-A small staff and trained volunteer caregivers serve as an extended or surrogate family, providing round-the-clock care and support to residents and their loved ones.
+A small staff and trained caregivers serve as an extended or surrogate family, providing round-the-clock care and support to residents and their loved ones.
 Typically, a resident’s family members are welcomed into the home to visit and spend time with their dying loved one.
 A guest bedroom may be available for that purpose.